Bud Dajo: Geology

 The basaltic volcanic cone is part of Zamboanga-Sulu volcanic arc.

 Eruptions falsely attributed to the mountain

 1641

 Two volcanoes falsely attributed to the eruption on January 4, 1641, which engulfed southern Philippines in darkness.
-Further studies later found the eruption to have come from Mount Melibengoy in Cotabato province.
+Further studies later found the eruption to have come from Mount Melibengoy in Cotabato.

 1897

 The earthquake and subsequent tsunami on September 21, 1897, that devastated the Southern Philippines was believed to be from a submarine eruption therefore excludes Bud Dajo.

 PHIVOLCS monitoring activity

 A short-term monitoring (seismic and visuals) surveys were conducted by the Philippine Institute of Volcanology and Seismology in 1993 and in 1997 on the mountain.
 No unusual activities were observed within the vicinity of the volcano.

 Mount Dajo National Park

 The mountain and surrounding areas were declared as a national park by Proclamation No. 261 on February 28, 1938, encompassing 213 ha of land.
 Recent reports have shown that the mountain is very deforested with few remaining forest cover usually on the steep ridges.
 The game refuge is not currently listed as a protected area under the National Integrated Protected Areas System (NIPAS) of the Department of Environment and Natural Resources.